alexsave-dev/OfsBulkLoader/README.md

 Special thanks to:
  - Peter Vengher (https://www.linkedin.com/in/peter-vengher-41b07a10/), for his ideas and support in testing.
  - Rafiq Qarakishiyev (https://www.linkedin.com/in/rafiq-qarakishiyev-337a98110/), for support in testing.
- - My son Aleksei Savelyev (https://www.linkedin.com/in/aleksei-savelyev-941165192/), for technical support
+ - My son Aleksei Savelyev (https://www.linkedin.com/in/aleksei-savelyev-941165192/), for technical support.

 # Technical Notes
 The solution has one jar file **OfsBulkLoader.jar** which has to be run from the command prompt by the user.
 The jar file has been compiled on Java version 1.8.0_301.
 The solution has been tested on following environments: